collectivecardgame/library/docs/rules-subreddit.md

       - Playing modes which don't have in-game voting will provide "voting tickets," which allow players to vote on cards in the game's main menu.
       - We (the developers) have taken a page from Reddit and made a decision to keep the algorithms behind which cards are shown private.
     - In game votes are counted up Friday morning, and votes in game are each worth two Reddit votes.

+### Side note on in game voting

+We have a policy not to go into details about the process by which we show your card (or don't) during in-game voting.
+We took a page from Reddit itself here, which is famously secretive about their algorithm and regularly makes changes to it.

+We make a post every Tuesday with a preview of the week's progress titled "Week X so far."
+We do not show the performance of [Reprint]s in this post for technical reasons.

 ## Deadlines